j23414/mango-user-guide/gel_reference.md

 **clear**

-clear all data and graph objects from Mango
+Clears/removes all data and graph objects from Mango.

 ```
 clear;